Tree-kangaroo Conservation Program

 How are we helping?

-Zoos Victoria has partnered with the Tree-kangaroo Conservation Program helping fund the YUS Conservation Coffee Project as a key element of the Community Livelihoods Program.
+Zoos Victoria has partnered with the Tree-kangaroo Conservation Program to enable delivery of the YUS Conservation Coffee Project as a key element of the Community Livelihoods Program.
 This eco-social project allows farmers to access sustainable agricultural projects that benefit both wildlife and people by securing land and generating a sustainable income for families; increasing their food security and access to health and education services.
-The program also helps emphasise the relationship between conservation coffee and wildlife conservation for local community members.
+The program also emphasises the relationship between conservation coffee and wildlife conservation for local community members.

 More coffee farmers means more protected land and increased protection for populations of tree-kangaroos, cassowaries, cuscus and many other species.